Protection: El Salvador

 We aim to address not only the effects of violence on girls, but also the culture of violence that is at the root of the problem.
 Our goal is to protect girls from violence; but moreover, we aim to equip girls with the tools to protect themselves and their peers.
 The Girls Promoting the Reduction of Gender-Based Violence Project will prepare 1,800 girls and 180 boys to prevent and respond to violence in their communities.

-We will train girls in methods of violence prevention, and support and empower them to educate their peers and communities on these issues through their own artistic methods of painting, drawing, dancing, or singing.
+We will train girls and boys in methods of violence prevention, and support and empower them to educate their peers and communities on these issues through their own artistic methods of painting, drawing, dancing, or singing.

 We will also work with local government to create safe spaces for girl survivors of violence to heal.